Opinion: Bad news for professional sports, good news for German society | DW | 22.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a German government decision aimed at combating the Omicron variant of COVID-19, the second half of the Bundesliga season is to start with games behind closed doors.
+After a German government decision aimed at combating the omicron variant, the second half of the Bundesliga season is to start with games behind closed doors.
 This is only logical, writes Thomas Klein.

-So, it's happening again; so-called "ghost games" are returning to the Bundesliga.
-As of December 28, all professional sports, cultural and other comparable major events will be forced behind closed doors – no spectators allowed.
+So it's happening again; so-called ghost games are returning to the Bundesliga.
+As of December 28, all professional sports, as well as cultural and other comparable major events will be forced behind closed doors — no spectators allowed.

 When the second half of the Bundesliga season kicks off with the match between Bayern Munich and Borussia Mönchengladbach on January 7, TV viewers will once again be able to clearly hear the discussions between coaches and the officials on the pitch.
 The chanting of the supporters, celebrations of goals in the stands — in short, the emotions that make football so special — will again be silenced for an indefinite period of time.

-Sure, stable infection figures after matchdays certainly speak for the Bundesliga and its game day plans.
-But don't expect Omicron to pay any heed to the Bundesliga clubs' existing measures.
+Sure, stable infection figures after matchdays certainly speak for the Bundesliga and its plans.
+But don't expect omicron to pay any heed to the Bundesliga clubs' existing measures.

 The dangerous thing about this new variant is that it appears to be many times more contagious than its predecessors.
 Even more than before, the real dangers lurk during "arrival and departure, in the toilets and then, of course, in the (VIP) boxes," explains aerosols researcher Gerhard Scheuch.